Werd ransomware removal instructions

 |Additional Information||This malware is designed to show a fake Windows Update window and modify the Windows "hosts" file to prevent users from accessing cyber security websites (more information below).|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial activation and updating tools.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is recommended to avoid downloading files and programs using various third party software downloaders, questionable pages, and other similar sources.
-We advise to download them using only official and trustworthy websites (and direct download links).
-Installed software or operating system should be updated through implemented functions or tools that are provided by official software developers, third party tools can lead to installation of malware.
-Also, we advise to avoid opening attachments (or web links) that are included in irrelevant emails that are sent from unknown, suspicious addresses.
-If software is not free and it has to be activated, it should not be done using 'cracking' tools.
-It is illegal and can lead to having a computer infected with high-risk malware.
-In order to keep computers even more safer, we recommend to scan them with a reputable anti-spyware or anti-virus software regularly and always remove detected threats as soon as possible.
-If your computer is already infected with Werd, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Avoid downloading files and programs using third party software downloaders, dubious pages, and other similar sources.
+Download using only official, trustworthy websites and direct download links.
+Installed software or operating systems should be updated through implemented functions or tools that are provided by official software developers.
+Third party tools can lead to installation of malware.
+Avoid opening attachments or web links that are included in irrelevant emails sent from unknown, suspicious addresses.
+If software is not free and must be activated, do NOT use 'cracking' tools, since this is illegal and can lead to computer infections with high-risk malware.
+To keep your computer safe, scan it with reputable anti-spyware or anti-virus software regularly and remove detected threats immediately.
+If your computer is already infected with Werd, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Werd ransomware's text file ("_readme.txt"):
+Text presented in Werd ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!